temporalio/documentation/docs/concepts/what-is-a-schedule.md

 - `BufferAll`: Allows an unlimited number of Workflows to buffer.
   They are started sequentially.
 - `CancelOther`: Cancels the running Workflow Execution, and then starts the new one after the old one completes cancellation.
-- `TerminateOther`: Termiantes the running Workflow Execution and starts the new one immediately.
+- `TerminateOther`: Terminates the running Workflow Execution and starts the new one immediately.
 - `AllowAll` Starts any number of concurrent Workflow Executions.
   With this policy (and only this policy), there may be more than one Workflow Execution, started by the Schedule, running simultaneously.